A framework for managing a portfolio of socially responsible investments

 In this paper we present and illustrate using real-life data a framework for managing an investment portfolio in which the investment opportunities are described in terms of a set of attributes and part of this set is intended to capture the effects on society.
-Here we link with the emerging literature on SRI: Socially Responsible Investment.
-Given the multifarious descriptions of the individual investment opportunities we show how these can be combined into portfolios with the same attributes at the portfolio level.
+Here we link with the emerging literature on SRI: socially responsible investment.
+Given the multi-attribute descriptions of the individual investment opportunities we show how these can be combined into portfolios with the same attributes at the portfolio level.
 Also we show how a manager can systematically be supported in the choice between different portfolio profiles.
 As part of the framework we use multi-criteria decision tools.